Reading time: Less than 1 minute

 This is my weekly installment of “writing about writing,” in which I scan the world to find websites, books and articles to help other writers.
 Today I discuss a article about how to raise lifelong readers…

-I’m going to post my semi-annual book report — in which I review ALL the books I’ve read over the last six months — on this blog, Nov.
-26/19.
+Twice a year, I post book reports — in which I review ALL the books I’ve read over the last six months.
+You can see links to all of them going back to 2010, here.

-In anticipation of this always popular post, let me share an article I read recently in the Atlantic.
+In view of this always popular post, many people ask me how I read so many books.
+So, let me share an article I read recently in the Atlantic.
 Running under the headline “Why Some People Become Lifelong Readers,” the piece addressed what parents can do to turn their children into readers.

 The size of the American reading public is declining.
-In 2017, only about 53 percent of American adults (about 125 million people) read at least one book not for school or for work in the previous 12 months, according to the National Endowment for the Arts (NEA).
+In 2017, only about 53 percent of American adults (about 125 million people) read at least one book not for school or for work in the previous 12 months, according to the National Endowment for the Arts.

 One book a year?
 That saddens me.